gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 The following code uses a one-shot timer to blink an LED once when a button is pressed.
 The LED turns on, and then a one-shot timer is set.
 When the one-shot timer triggers, its handler function is called to turn off the LED.

-The advantage of this event-driven pattern is the device can continue to service other events such as checking if a user has pressed a button.
+The advantage of this event-driven pattern is that the device can continue to service other events such as checking if a user has pressed a button.

 In **main.c** there is a variable named **led2BlinkOffOneShotTimer** of type **Timer**.
 This timer is initialized with a period of { 0, 0 }.
 Timers initialized with a period of 0 seconds are one-shot timers.